tresata/hackathonclt2018/README.md

 and enter the password you were given.

-We made Hive, Spark, pySpark, R and Anaconda command-line interfaces available, and included a tool to compile and run simple Scalding or Spark scripts on-the-fly.
+We made Hive, Spark, pySpark, R and Anaconda Python command-line interfaces available, and included a tool to compile and run simple Scalding or Spark scripts on-the-fly.

 ## Machines

-We have a Hadoop cluster with one master and four slaves.
-The slaves have 32 cores, 6 X 1TB data drives, and 128GB of RAM each.
-You will have ssh access to the slaves.
+We have a Hadoop cluster with one master and four workers.
+The workers have 32 cores, 6 X 1TB data drives, and 128GB of RAM each.
+You will have ssh access to the workers.

 Please spread yourselves out across the machines.